Led by ‘Friday the 13th’ star, punk/metal band First Jason tears up Finnegan’s in Scranton on May 9

 Lehman went on to form his own world rock and reggae group, the Ari Ben Moses Band, and gained acclaim when, upon moving to Chicago in late 2002, he was contacted by horror fans who invited him to attend an East Coast horror convention.
 In response to their enthusiasm, he became a regular on the horror convention circuit and saw an opportunity to give Jason Voorhees a musical voice in the punk and metal scene.

 Wielding a keytar shaped like a machete, Lehman created First Jason in 2004, a punk/metal band specifically for horror fans, especially fans of Jason and the “Friday the 13th” franchise.
-The band has released three albums: “Jason Is Watching!”
+They have independently released three albums: “Jason Is Watching!”
 (2009), with “Nefarious” (Charles Lescewicz) from Chicago death metal band Macabre playing bass and “Cleaver” (Amit Shamir) from New York hardcore punk band Cro-Mags on drums; “Heed My Warning” (2013), described by Uber Rock as “a brand of thinking man’s horror-themed rock;” and “To Be a Monster” (2017).

 In a review, Uber Rock wrote, “When you consider that Lehman was barely a teenager when he hopped aboard the horror express to lifelong notoriety, it’s some achievement.
 The more blinkered of horror rock fans may well balk at the sounds summoned up by the outfit (Lehman, on vocals as well as “keychete,” joined on the recording by drummers…), the electric machete keytar stabbing out a soundmix of distorted guitar and bass, but few could argue that Lehman is, once again, creating something memorable by borrowing from the past and updating with his own vision… just like Cunningham did in 1980.